finom/vovk/README.md

 </p>

 <p align="center">
 <strong>A tiny <a href="https://bundlephobia.com/package/next-wednesday">zero-dependency</a> library that builds NextJS 13+ App Route Handlers from decorated classes.
-Think of it as of a nano-sised NestJS within NextJS environment</strong>
+Think of it as of a nano-sized NestJS within NextJS environment</strong>
 </p>

 <!-- toc -->